nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 If W is directly on bare metal H, the vTPM = TPM on baremetal.

+For the first version of the draft, vTPM = TPM on baremetal.
+Host OS is Linux.

 ## Step 7

 Proof of Residency of W on H is obtained using vTPM.
 W asks its Workload Agent for proof, which in turn asks vTPM for AIK-attested proof.